proarhant/terraform-webserver-azure/README.md

 1. Deploy the `Hello World` webserver on CentOS with `Terraform`.
 2. Configure the `Python` health check script to run periodically `every 5 seconds`.
-3. Monitor the health condition with `tail -f healthcheck_webapp.log`.
+3. Monitor the health condition using`tail -f healthcheck_webapp.log`.

 Once we complete the `demo`, all remote objects managed by our `Terraform` configuration will be deleted:
 ```